 In the winter I love to use my crock-pot for evening meals.
 I’ve made crock-pot beef stew weekly since the first of the year.
 We love this and it’s not at all difficult to make.

-Repeat the process with the second half of the beef cubes.
-By the time the second half of the beef cubes are brown, I’ve finished chopping the vegetables.
-Don’t forget to scrape every browned morsel from the pan.
+Don’t forget to scrape every browned morsel from the pan!
 They add great flavor to the stew.

 - 5 medium potatoes